shahern004/CRUST-y/Documentation/DesignLog.md

 # CRUST-y Design Log

+> **STM32-Only Branch Note**: This branch has been streamlined for STM32 baremetal deployment only.
+All Windows development stubs and conditional compilation (`WINDOWS_BUILD`) have been removed from production code.
+The HAL layer (MMIO, UART, NVIC) now contains only STM32 hardware implementations.
+For historical context on the hybrid approach, see the lessons learned sections below.

 ## Architecture: C++ Infrastructure + Rust Safety Functions

 **C++ owns**: All 5 layers, main application, simulated CFPGA, interrupt handling